 From the etymological point of view, the word radiology generally means the science of radiation.
-However, historical developments have narrowed and specified its significance.
-Radiology is now a science of the importance and use of radiation in medicine and biology , a medical field that uses ionizing radiation for diagnosis and therapy.
+However, historical developments have narrowed and specialized its significance.
+Radiology is now a science of the importance and use of radiation in medicine and biology, a medical field that uses ionizing radiation for diagnosis and therapy.
 It mainly includes three main special fields :

-Origin and sources of radiation: (natural - artificial )
+Emergence and sources of radiation : (natural - artificial )

 Occurs only in the heaviest nuclei - in the area of uranium and transuranium.
-Radiation and has a very short range in the fabric - limited importance.
+Radiation a has a very short range in the substance - a limited importance.